kenjennings/Atari-Pet-Frogger/README_Porting.md

 Porting the first-person shooter Counter-Strike:Global Offensive to the Atari is an admirable goal which would probably never reach conclusion with acceptable results within the a person's lifetime.
 The best pool of potential games to port comes from other retro platforms sold around the same time as the Atari, since they would have reasonably similar capabilities as the Atari.

-There were many kinds of computers sold commercially during the time of the Atari, and I will not be discussing every single one.
-Many have become obscured in history and it is difficult to find programs or source code listings.
+There were numerous kinds of computers sold commercially during the time of the Atari, and I will not be discussing every single one.
+Many have become obscured in history to the point it is difficult to find programs or source code listings.
 If you do find an interesting game and the source for it on a less popular computer, then thumbs up for your team and have a ball with it.

 A reasonable list of the commonly available home computers marketed in the US during the 1977 to 1983 timeframe: Pet, TRS-80, Apple II, TRS Color Computer, VIC-20, TI-44/9, Commodore 64, IBM PC/clones.
 I'm not as familiar with many non-US brands.
-Based on the documentation availability and YouTube reviews of systems and games here is a short list of non-US systems that seems to be popular:  BBC Micro, ZX Spectrum.
-Because these were the more popular systems it is easier today to find games and most importantly, source code for games.
+Based on the documentation availability and YouTube reviews of systems and games here is my short list of non-US systems that seem to be popular:  BBC Micro, ZX Spectrum.
+Because these were more popular it is easier today to find games and most importantly, source code for games.

 ??
 ZX Spectrum
 Compucolor II
 spectravideo compumate
-Exidy sorcerer
 Sinclair
 ??

 These platforms capabilities vary.
 SOME are extremely limited.
 SOME are better than others.
-SOME may be limited in nearly all respects, but have one feature the Atari can't inherently duplicate (e.g.  64 column text.)
+SOME may be limited in most respects, but have a feature the Atari can't inherently duplicate (e.g.  64 column text.)
 SOME can be improved with optional add-ons that will not be considered here.
 The POSSIBLE lowest common denominators:

 - Limited graphics modes.
 Perhaps even no graphics beyond the text display.